 Using Social Media To Empower Staff & Students

-Will a school’s digital marketing efforts be outsourced externally through an agency, will there be a collaborative approach, or will it be taken care of inhouse?
+Will a school’s digital marketing efforts be entirely outsourced externally through an agency, will there be a collaborative approach, or will it be taken care of inhouse?
 If so, what is the best way to allocate roles and responsibilities to staff and what skills are required, and therefore training, for them to be able to do the task efficiently?

-Consider the following scenario, let’s say there’s a budding sports journalist among the students at a middle school.
+Consider the following scenario, propose there is a budding sports journalist among the students at a middle school.
 They could be tasked with the job of covering games for the school football team with their reports being posted on the school’s Facebook and LinkedIn page, as well as traditional places like a newsletter.
 This will help their journalism prospects by building their writing portfolio, community presence, and could even lead directly to employment.

-Other jobs, such as a photographer, editor, and designer for the school’s Instagram, could also be assigned to trustworthy students.
+Other jobs, such as a photographer, editor, and designer for the school’s Instagram or TikTok account, could also be assigned to trustworthy students.
 This generation has been raised around technology and social media, so most know how to do these jobs competently.
 Some students will surprise you with just how adept they are at identifying popular online trends, capturing great photographs and editing images and video – all valuable skills in the world of social media.

 New and recently graduated teachers can write about their experiences at the school and transition into the profession.
 Faculty members can express what makes them passionate about education and their favourite teaching practices.
-These reflections can be posted on text-friendly platforms like Facebook and LinkedIn and can be a terrific way of introducing them to parents.
+These reflections can be posted on text-friendly platforms like Facebook and LinkedIn and can be a terrific way of introducing them to parents and building relationships.

-During meetings, leaders could ask those less-confident, quieter teachers, and staff members whether they have any ideas about how the school could improve its social media activity.
-This can be a great way of engaging them more in school operations, diversifying roles, and uncovering potential strengths that these people have.
+During meetings, leaders could ask staff members whether they have any ideas about how the school could improve its social media activity.
+This can be a great way of engaging staff more in school operations, diversifying roles, and uncovering potential strengths that these people have.